corda/corda/docs/source/event-scheduling.rst

 rate swap ``State`` in question, as well as a tolerance ``Duration`` of how long to wait after the activity is triggered for the interest rate before indicating an error.

-.. note:: The use of the factory to create a ``ProtocolLogicRef`` instance to embed in the ``ScheduledActivity``.
+.. note:: Observe the use of the factory to create a ``ProtocolLogicRef`` instance to embed in the ``ScheduledActivity``.
    This is a way to create a reference to the ``ProtocolLogic`` class and it's constructor parameters to instantiate that can be checked against a per node whitelist of approved and allowable types as part of our overall security sandboxing.

 As previously mentioned, we currently need a small network handler to assist with session setup until the work to automate that is complete.
 See the interest rate swap specific implementation ``FixingSessionInitiationHandler`` which